feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

 :class:`EqualWidthDiscretiser()` will automatically infer the data types to compute the interval limits for all numeric variables.

+**Optimal number of intervals:** With :class:`EqualWidthDiscretiser()`, the user defines the number of bins.
+Smaller intervals may be required if the variable is highly skewed or not continuous.

 **Integration with scikit-learn:** :class:`EqualWidthDiscretiser()` and all other Feature-engine transformers seamlessly integrate with scikit-learn `pipelines <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`_.